sagemath/sagewiki_to_gh-2022-10-10/combinat.md

     Sage-combinat was born as a partial port of [[http://mupad-combinat.sf.net|MuPAD-Combinat]].
 After months of discussions and experiments, an enthusiastic consensus emerged in the MuPAD-Combinat community to join Sage.
 Sage-combinat henceforth became the natural successor of {{{MuPAD-Combinat}}}.

-   The transition is a massive investment: seven years of hard work to port over!
-However a lot of experience was gained since 2000, and most of the design is now pretty clear.
-By sharing the work the transition will hopefuly be relatively quick.
+   The transition was a massive investment (and is not yet completely over): seven years of hard work to port over!
+However a lot of experience was gained since 2000, and most of the design was pretty clear, and we could *share* the work.

 ----